How to Cook Tender Calamari (Never Rubbery Again)

 - Screaming-hot pan or grill.
 Heat until it's almost smoking.

 - Sear 1–2 minutes, single layer, turning once.
-Scored pieces will curl — that's your cue.
+Scored pieces will curl.
+That's your cue.

 - Stop the moment it's opaque.
 Dress with lemon, garlic, salt, pepper, parsley, chilli.
 Serve immediately.